esdrasdemorais/DroneAndroidBridgeApp/README.md

-# Android-Bridge-App
+# DroneAndroidBridgeApp

 ## What is this?

-The Android Bridge App allows efficient development of Android applications.
+The Drone Android Bridge App allows efficient development of Android applications.

 Many DJI products require the Android device to be connected directly through USB to a remote controller, which means the Android device can only be connected to the PC through WiFi debugging.
 While workable, development is slow as resource intensive tasks such as profiling or transferring a new build to the mobile device can take a long time.
 In addition, the Android Studio emulator cannot be used to do any development.